dattazigzag/humanoid_eye_sim/README.md

 > Oct 2024

 During a project exploring future requirements for humanoid design, we investigated necessary affordances and interactions.
 We recognized that designers needed physical prototypes to experiment with various interaction patterns and communication outputs.
-[Using a readily availabel simple Arduino sketch](https://learn.adafruit.com/animating-multiple-led-backpacks?view=all) (we did not have time to make anything fancy), we created an early proof of concept—displaying basic eye movements on a monochrome LED matrix.
+[Using a readily available simple Arduino sketch](https://learn.adafruit.com/animating-multiple-led-backpacks?view=all) (we did not have time to make anything fancy), we created an early proof of concept—displaying basic eye movements on a monochrome LED matrix.
 This physical prototype helped shape our concept visualizations.

 > There were many other PoCs but we will use this as a reference for now.